Katie Halper: Comedy

-She began her career performing as a stand-up comedian.
+Halper began her career performing as a stand-up comedian.
 She has performed comedy at venues including Symphony Space, The Culture Project in New York, the Edinburgh Fringe Festival, the D.C.
 Comedy Festival, and at Netroots Nation.
 She also performed on the annual Seminar Cruise of The Nation magazine.
 She has performed with Lizz Winstead, Markos Moulitsas, The Yes Men, Cynthia Nixon, and Jim Hightower.

 Political activism

 Halper is a national director of Living Liberally and the co-founder of Laughing Liberally, both of which promote political action through social interaction.

 Film

-She was outreach director for Avi Lewis and Naomi Klein's documentary The Take (2004).
+Halper was outreach director for Avi Lewis and Naomi Klein's documentary The Take (2004).
 The documentary is about a workers' movement in Buenos Aires, Argentina and was shown at the Toronto International Film Festival, Venice Film Festival, and Film Forum.

 Halper's first film as director was entitled La Memoria es Vaga (2005), a documentary about the Valle de los Caídos and historical memory in post-Franco Spain.
 It was screened in the United States and Spain.
 Halper was co-producer of Tim Robbins and the DCTV film Embedded Live (also 2005), based on Robbins' play of the same name.
 Embedded Live was shown at the Venice Film Festival and Sundance Channel.
 She was associate producer of Estela Bravo's Free to Fly: The US-Cuba Link (2004), about restrictions on travel between Cuba and the United States.
 Free to Fly was shown at the Havana Film Festival and Los Angeles Latino International Film Festival.
 Halper directed and produced the film Commie Camp (2013).
-Commie Camp, originally entitled Another Camp Is Possible, is a documentary about the Jewish summer camp Camp Kinderland, where Halper went and her mother and grandmother worked.
+Commie Camp, originally entitled Another Camp Is Possible, is a documentary about Camp Kinderland, the Jewish summer camp where Halper went and her mother and grandmother worked.
 She also co-directed Facing Fascism: New Yorkers Remember the Spanish Civil War, a video for an exhibit at the Museum of the City of New York.